Google Assistant coming to Android Messages, expanding multilanguage support

 Google is expanding its personal assistant software to its stock Android messaging software and with support for more language pairings.

-Google Assistant, the search engine giant's answer to digital assistant solutions such as Siri, Amazon Alexa, and Cortana, will soon be available to use in Android Messages.
+Google Assistant, the search engine giant's answer to digital assistant solutions such as Siri, Amazon Alexa, and Cortana, will soon be available to use in Google Messages.
 By long pressing the Home button with the Messages app open on your phone, you can use Assistant to aid in looking things up quickly.
 In addition to this, the phone-based AI will scan your messages for topics brought up including movies, restaurants, and the weather.

 Google Allo may recognize these Messages features, especially the AI-driven suggestions, as they were a feature of the soon-to-be-shut-down messaging service.